 Overall, consistent evidence from three RCTs (3,759 participants) found no benefit of screening adult women for IPV.
-Despite differences in setting, screening process, and comparisons, none found a statistically significant reduction in IPV exposure among the screened group compared with a nonscreened control group over 3 to 18 months of followup (moderate strength of evidence).
-Two RCTs also measured quality of life and found no significant difference between groups (moderate strength of evidence);^{55, 58} one of these (set in various Canadian health care settings) also found no significant difference in depression or PTSD measures (low strength of evidence).57 We found no RCTs of screening enrolling men or adolescents, and none focused on pregnant women or that reported outcomes separately by pregnancy status.
+Despite differences in setting, screening process, and comparisons, none found a statistically significant reduction in IPV among the screened group compared with a nonscreened control group over 3 to 18 months of followup (moderate strength of evidence).
+Two RCTs also measured quality of life and found no significant difference between groups (moderate strength of evidence).^{57, 60} We found no RCTs of screening enrolling men or adolescents, and none focused on pregnant women or that reported outcomes separately by pregnancy status.

-The RCT enrolling women from Canadian health care settings57 was included in the prior (2013) review for the USPSTF (and the other two RCTs are new and were not included in the prior report).
-This trial has several limitations, including high overall attrition (42%) with higher abuse scores among those with missing data.57 Another concern noted in the prior review for the USPSTF was the potential that the approach used in the control group may have biased results toward the null.
-Specifically, women randomized to the control group were provided with information cards listing local resources for women experiencing IPV and underwent extensive questioning about IPV over 18 months of followup; these types of activities have the potential to influence participants' behavior and affect outcomes of the trial.57 Similar potential bias toward the null is unlikely in the newly identified RCTs; neither screened women at baseline (and both assessed IPV exposure at only one time point).
-In addition, the RCT set in U.S. primary care centers also included two nonscreened control groups (one was given a list of partner violence resource list group and the no-resource list control group.55
+The RCT enrolling women from Canadian health care settings59 was included in the prior (2013) review for the USPSTF (and the other two RCTs are new and were not included in the prior report).
+This trial has several limitations, including high overall attrition (42%) with higher abuse scores among those with missing data.59 Another concern noted in the prior review for the USPSTF was the potential that the approach used in the control group may have biased results toward the null.
+Specifically, women randomized to the control group were provided with information cards listing local resources for women experiencing IPV and underwent extensive questioning about IPV over 18 months of followup; these types of activities have the potential to influence participants' behavior and affect outcomes of the trial.59 Similar potential bias toward the null is unlikely in the newly identified RCTs; neither screened women at baseline (and both measured IPV at only one time point).
+In addition, the RCT set in U.S. primary care centers also included two nonscreened control groups (one was given a list of partner violence resources and one was not); there was no significant difference in IPV incidence, quality of life, or health care utilization between women allocated to the partner violence resource list group and the no-resource list control group.57